jodydahmer/bg_maps/readme.md

 Check out our previous work at Beargrassthunder.com (link[https://www.beargrassthunder.com]) This project is using my research and expertise in cartography (mapmaking) to show hidden disparities in Bowling Green, KY Transit and transportation.

-What features you chose to included (so we know what to look for)
+What features you chose to include (so we know what to look for)

 1. Image carousel with 3 images that rotate through
 2. Use CSS Grid to rearrange 2 or more content areas on your page as the screen changes sizes